Artificial Intelligence and Human Factors MScStudy level: Postgraduate

 International Experience Opportunities

-You will have the opportunity2 to take part in Collaborative Online International Learning (COIL) projects (subject to availability).
+You will have the opportunity2 to take part in Collaborative Online International Learning projects.
 These COIL projects are included within the curriculum and provide you with an opportunity to interact with international universities and industry professionals.
 COIL projects provide you with the opportunity to develop your intercultural competences and digital skills, while working with others on AI-related development activities.

-Applicants should hold a good honours degree 2:2 or above in a relevant academic discipline, such as computing, computer science, games technology and cyber security.
+Applicants should hold an honours degree 2:2 or above in a relevant academic discipline, such as computing, computer science, games technology and cyber security.

 Each application will be considered on its merits and the final decision will be made by the course director.